iShares’ 5 Best Dividend ETFs

 iShares MSCI Qatar ETF (NASDAQ:QAT)

 For investors looking to invest in one of the economies in the Middle East, this ETF tracks the performance of the MSCI All Qatar Capped Index.
-Since Qatar is a small market, this ETF has only $51 million in total assets invested in only 27 individual holdings.
-The top two holdings account for more than 35% of total assets, and the top holding – Qatar National Bank (QSE:QNBK) – accounts for nearly quarter of the total assets by itself.
-Predictably, more than half of the fund’s assets are invested in financial institutions.
-Including the Industrial sector, with 18% of the fund’s assets, and Real Estate, with 12% of the assets, the top three sectors have more than 80% of the total assets among them.
+Since Qatar is a small market, this ETF has just under $100 million in total assets invested in only 31 individual holdings.
+The top two holdings account for nearly 30% of total assets, and the top holding – Qatar National Bank (QSE:QNBK) – accounts for nearly quarter of the total assets by itself.
+Predictably, half of the fund’s assets are invested in financial institutions.
+Including the Industrial sector, with 14% of the fund’s assets, and Energy, with 9% of the assets, the top three sectors have more than 73% of the total assets among them.

 iShare’s 5 Best Dividend ETFs #1: